geekswagg/univention-corporate-server/doc/changelog/index.rst

 Univention Configuration Registry module
 ========================================

-* The |UMC| module did not properly escape HTML code forcefully injected from the server side in XSS attempts on UCR keys (:uv:bug:`58279`).
+* The |UMC| module didn't properly escape HTML code forcefully injected from the server side in cross-site scripting (XSS) attempts on UCR keys (:uv:bug:`58279`).

 .. _changelog-umc-ldap:

 LDAP directory browser
 ======================

-* The |UDM| Grid widget now correctly encodes its content, effectively removing an XSS attack vector (:uv:bug:`49001`).
+* The |UDM| *Grid* widget now correctly encodes its content, effectively removing an cross-site scripting (XSS) attack vector (:uv:bug:`49001`).

 * First incremental release for new experimental feature delegate administration (:uv:bug:`58113`).

-* In the experimental feature "delegate administration" one can now define writable attributes for |UDM| objects (:uv:bug:`58201`).
+* In the experimental feature *"delegative administration"* one can now define writable attributes for |UDM| objects (:uv:bug:`58201`).

-* The performance of receiving object representations in |UDM| REST API and the
+* The performance of receiving object representations in |UDM| HTTP REST API and the
   |UMC| module has been improved (:uv:bug:`58278`).

 .. _changelog-lib: